Find schools

 The university offers several programs such as an MEng in bioengineering (available online as well as on-campus), an MS in bioengineering, and a Ph.D. in bioengineering.

-The MEng program comprises 32 credits including courses in biological measurement; innovation & introduction to financial decision making; managing business operations; and seminars in bioinstrumentation.
-The MS program includes courses such as computational bioengineering; analytical methods in bioengineering; bioengineering professionalism; and biomedical computed imaging systems, among others.
+The MEng program comprises 32 credits including courses in biological measurement; innovation & introduction to financial decision-making; managing business operations; and seminars in bioinstrumentation.
+The MS program includes courses such as computational bioengineering; analytical methods in bioengineering; bioengineering professionalism; and computational mathematics for machine learning and imaging, among others.

 For admission to the MEng program, students will require at least a bachelor’s degree in science, engineering, or related discipline, a minimum grade point average of 3.0, and proof of English language proficiency for international students.